willbotics/CANOpenRobotController/README.md

 ### Transfer files to Linux platform

-- Download [FileZilla](https://filezilla-project.org/) and connect to Beagle bone.
+- Download [FileZilla](https://filezilla-project.org/) and connect to BeagleBone.

   > Username: debian

   > Password: temppwd

-  > Transfer executible and initRobot folders.
+  > Transfer executable and initRobot folders.

 ## Run Virtual ExoTestMachine

-- SSH into Beagle Bone ([tutorial](https://elinux.org/Beagleboard:Terminal_Shells)) or similar linux board, use same user and pswrd as above.
+- SSH into BeagleBone ([tutorial](https://elinux.org/Beagleboard:Terminal_Shells)) or similar Linux board, use the same user and password as above.
 - Initialize Virutal CAN device to bind to and run candump([candump manpage](https://manpages.debian.org/testing/can-utils/candump.1.en.html)) on the VCAN interface.

 ```bash